bdolan55/CI_PP2_rock_paper_scissors/README.md

 - The Popup box has a enter name textbox at the bottom to allow for the site visitor to enter there name so the value of this textbox will be entered in the game area at the player score section.
 - The Popup box has a enter name textbox at the bottom and has an focus event set.
 This allows the user the ability to type straight into the textbox area without having to click into the textbox.
 - The "Lets Fight" button located at the bottom of the page is linked with a function as to when the user enters there name and clicks it the Popup box will dissappear and the event listener click on the button runs the game function for the user to play.
-- The Popup box is responsive to screen sizes to assist with playing on different devices.
+- The Popup box is responsive to different screen sizes to assist with playing on different devices.
 - User Stories Covered: 1, 2, 5, 7, 8 and 9